lbrensk/UFBI2018.github.io/MarconiS.md

 library(tidyr)
 ```

 Now, let's load some data extracted already in a csv form.
-These data have been used in a
+These data have the crown identifier, the species, tree height, and spectral reflectance in 426 bands for a bunch of pixels (and 305 individual trees).
+Data are publicly available as part of a data science competition (Marconi et al., in prep).
+The whole dataset can be downloaded at: LINK, but for the sake of this workshop, just use the data in the inputs folder.

+First step, let's import our features (*hyper_bands_train.csv*) and response variables (*species_id_train.csv*)

 ```{r}
 # load a complete dataset
 pt <-  "./data/classification/"